What is resilience?

 These indicators are the qualities, opportunities and conditions that characterise high levels of resilience.
 They act as assets or protective factors in a young person’s life.

-The first round of the resilience survey was conducted in 2015, and captured over 5000 responses across Grade 3 to Year 12.
+The second round of the resilience survey was conducted in 2017, and captured over 5800 responses across Grade 3 to Year 12.

 A summary of the results for each age group is provided below.

-A second survey will be conducted during term 2, with results available in June 2017.
+A third survey will be conducted during mid-2019.

 For further information about the Greater Dandenong Resilience Project contact Kylie Wilmot, Youth Development and Community Engagement Officer on 9793 2155 or firstname.lastname@example.org

-For further information about the resilience survey visit www.resilientyouth.org.au
+For further information about the resilience survey visit: resilientyouth.org.au